Is It Time To Rethink The Fly-In Medical Mission?

 Switching It Up

 While ReSurge was likely one of the first of the traditional medical missions to switch to training, it is far from the only one.
 CMMB (Catholic Medical Mission Board), for example, has been building up its training programs over time.
-Its "fly-ins" are more like move-ins; volunteers remain for six months to a year.
+Its fly-ins are more like move-ins; volunteers remain for six months to a year.
 Smile Train, which focuses on cleft lips and palates, as ReSurge does, boasts on its website of using the "teach a man to fish" model.
-Phillippe Blasco, a training adviser for Doctors without Borders, says that the group has been training local health professionals for 25 years, mostly on an informal basis.
-And some missions, like the Himalayan Cataract Project, began as a local project run by a Nepali and an American opthalmologist.
+Philippe Blasco, a training adviser for Doctors Without Borders, says that the group has been training local health professionals for 25 years, mostly on an informal basis.
+And some missions began as joint local projects, like the Himalayan Cataract Project, run by two ophthalmologists, one from Nepal and one from the U.S.

 ReSurge officials today say there was a time and a place for the fly-in approach, when they were traveling to places that had no medical system to build on.